pingcap/docs-cn/tiflash/use-tiflash.md

 Among them, the push-down of `cast` and `date_add` is not enabled by default.
 To enable it, refer to [Blocklist of Optimization Rules and Expression Pushdown](/blocklist-control-plan.md).

-TiFlash does not support push-down calculations in the following situations:

-- Expressions that contain the `Time` type cannot be pushed down.
+In addition, expressions that contain the Time/Bit/Set/Enum/Geometry type cannot be pushed down to TiFlash.
-- If an aggregate function or a `WHERE` clause contains expressions that are not included in the list above, the aggregate or related predicate filtering cannot be pushed down.

 If a query encounters unsupported push-down calculations, TiDB needs to complete the remaining calculations, which might greatly affect the TiFlash acceleration effect.
+The currently unsupported operators and expressions might be supported in future versions.

 ## Use the MPP mode